 \subsection{Progression}

 The final step of the resilient-by-design concept does not work in real-time but rather is a process that continuously works in the background.
-This step's goal is to continuously upgrade and update the resilience mechanisms and the other three steps.
+This step's goal is to continuously upgrade and update the resilience mechanisms in the other three steps.
 For the \textit{prediction} part, this involves updating the underlying model parameters or even adopting new models or tools based on new training data to increase the prediction accuracy.
-For example, incorporting continual learning incorporated or transfer learning can help towards achieving this in the context of AI/ML tools.
-Similarly, the probabilities of variables in Bayesian Networks establishing the causal relationship in the network should be updated as observations are added to the model.
-Continuous monitoring of KPIs of interest in the \textit{pre-emption} and \textit{protection} steps can help us to evaluate the effectiveness of the adopted preemptive strategies and compare among different options.
-Alongside, the cost in terms of resource and/or energy usage must also be monitored.
-This can help in selecting the strategies that meets the desired performance criteria while providing the optimum cost-performance tradeoff.
-For instance, joint security-QoS optimization and continuous adaptation of the security protocols can also be considered for fine-tuning security mechanisms to achieve the best performance without compromising protection.
-This includes balancing the load on network elements for security operations, ensuring efficient resource usage, and minimizing latency introduced by the security processes.
+For example, incorporating continual learning or transfer learning can help towards achieving this in the context of AI/ML tools.
+Similarly, the probabilities of variables in Bayesian Networks establishing the causal relationship in the network should be updated as new observations are added to the model.